Sebastian-Fitzner/veams-component-picture/usage/README.md

 # Picture

+Include responsive (content) images.
 This component is based on the blueprint of Veams-Components.

 ## Usage